AlgoArtee/BachelorThesis_IFI/README.md

 # Testing System for AI and Automation Tools

-This project focuses on developing and evaluating a robust testing system for analyzing the performance of traditional testing tools, intelligent AI agents, and Large Action Models (LAMs).
+This project focuses on comparing, evaluating and analyzing the performance of traditional testing tools, intelligent AI agents, and Large Action Models (LAMs).
 The system provides a unified dashboard for monitoring and managing the testing process, using a prototype hospital management application, CuraNava, as a test bed.

 CuraNava serves as a modular and scalable application that includes essential hospital management features such as patient management, appointment scheduling, medical test result management, and medicine inventory.
 Although future plans may involve implementing three quality levels for each feature (poor, medium, high), these levels are not currently available.